-Visually and functionally, wooden bar arm rests (aka Chicago bar rail molding) add professional polish to your DIY home or commercial bar project.
-Their primary function is to give your bar a finished perimeter and support your guests’ arms comfortably whether they are seated or standing.
+Visually and functionally, installing bar rail molding (aka Chicago bar rail or wooden bar arm rests) adds professional polish to your DIY home or commercial bar project.
+Its primary function is to give your bar a finished perimeter and support your guests’ arms comfortably whether they are seated or standing.
 Additionally, arm rests create a lip that can help keep glassware and spills contained to the bar top and off the floor.

 Choosing the Wood for Your Arm Rest

-Our wooden bar arm rests are available in four types of wood: cherry, hard maple, red oak, and poplar.
+Our wooden bar rail molding is available in four types of wood: cherry, hard maple, red oak, and poplar.
 Each option offers a different color, density, and grain pattern.

 - Poplar is generally creamy white though it is prone to dark streaking.
 It is easy to cut and sand, and takes paint very well.
 On the downside, it is softer than the other hardwoods we offer, which leaves it somewhat more susceptible to dings and scratches.